BurlingtonCodeAcademy/codelikethis/public/lessons/server_side_javascript/hello_express.md

 A *package file* contains information about how to build and run your app.

-In Code, open the file named `package.json`, it will have a sectoin like this:
+In Code, open the file named `package.json`, it will have a section like this:

 ```json
 "scripts": {